I adopted my first dog, Beast, in October. He is a 1 year old Cattle Dog mix.

 Do you have pet health insurance?
 It might be something you want to look into.
 Ask your vet if it would be a good idea.
 Allergy treatment tends to be lifelong and can fun a few hundred a year for maintenance after testing.
 Insurance would cover some of it, if it isn’t a pre-existing condition

-- This reply was modified 2 years, 6 months ago by anon101.
+- This reply was modified 4 years, 8 months ago by anonymous.

 A lot of times dogs are diagnosed with allergies when really what they have is Candida.
 Does your dog have rust-colored spots on the feet, under arms, and around the genitals?
 Does he/she have bad breath?
 If so, you likely have Candida (yeast) as AT LEAST a contributing factor.

 Stay away from chicken & rice.
 Rice will just feed the yeast & chicken often has enough antibiotics in the meat to kill off good bacteria.
 A lot of dogs have trouble eating chicken.

 Feed complex carbs, raw veggies like carrots, broccoli, and green beans.
 Stay away from potatoes, sweet potatoes (more starch = more sugar = more yeast).